-Mr. Dragash's employment agreement provides for: (a) a base annual salary of \$325,000 per year, subject to periodic review and adjustment by the Compensation Committee; (b) an annual award of time-based stock options, pursuant to the Company's 2005 Stock Incentive Plan, equal to 37.5% of his base salary that vest 33% on the first anniversary of the grant date, 33% on the second anniversary of the grant date; (c) an annual award of performance-based restricted shares having an award value equal to approximately 37.5% of his base salary, with each award providing for: (i) a three-year performance period with performance targets established by the Compensation Committee; (ii) performance-based vesting at a level of 60% for "threshold" performance, 100% for "target" performance, and 120% for "stretch" performance; and (d) an opportunity for annual cash bonus for achieving performance goals established by the Compensation Committee of "threshold," "target," or "stretch", which will result in a cash bonus equal to 60%, 100%, or 120% of the target amount, respectively.
+Mr. Dragash's employment agreement provides for: (a) a base annual salary of \$325,000 per year, subject to periodic review and adjustment by the Compensation Committee; (b) an annual award of time-based stock options2, pursuant to the Company's 2005 Stock Incentive Plan, equal to 37.5% of his base salary that vest 33% on the first anniversary of the grant date, 33% on the second anniversary of the grant date and 34% on the third anniversary of the grant date; (c) an annual award of performance-based restricted shares having an award value equal to approximately 37.5% of his base salary, with each award providing for: (i) a three-year performance period with performance targets established by the Compensation Committee; (ii) performance-based vesting at a level of 60% for "threshold" performance, 100% for "target" performance, and 120% for "stretch" performance; and (d) an opportunity for annual cash bonus for achieving performance goals established by the Compensation Committee of "threshold," "target," or "stretch", which will result in a cash bonus equal to 60%, 100%, or 120% of the target amount, respectively.